taw00/dashcore-rpm/documentation/howto.dashcore-node-setup.systemd.md

 sudo -u dashcore nano /etc/dashcore/dash.conf
 ```

-Edit that file and save this data in it...
+Edit that file and save this data in it (if you are editing the default
+installed configuration file, most of these will already be set towards the end
+of the file)...
 ```
 # This is a Masternode Server configuration file
 # 1 = run as testnet server (fake money), 0 = run as mainnet server (real money)